rafathasan/a-star-search/README.md

 ### File Format:
 First Line contains Start Node and End Node separated by a single space.

-The second Line contains the list of node separated by a single space.
+The second Line contains the list of node's name separated by a single space.

 The Thrid line contains heuristic value respectively.